DmytroSadovskyi/DmytroSadovskyi/README.md

 ### :technologist: About Me :
 I am a Frontend Developer <img src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdnZydzIxaWJpMWZpYmEyeGxoYXIyOWZybHplcXAzeXN3aTNyeTV6bCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/jdPMeyv9rn0hZHh8n9/giphy.gif" width="40"> from Ukraine.

-- currently I'm improving my skills in Frontend and Backend by learing Next.js, Node.js etc.
+- currently I'm improving my skills in frontend and backend by learing Next.js, Node.js and other technologies
-- In the near future, I want to learn SQL and Nest.js
+- in the near future, I plan to learn SQL and Nest.js
+- in my free time, I enjoy reading books, exploring new places and learning more about modern web technologies

 ---